 variable on both source and replica, especially when you are

 running MySQL on platforms with case-sensitive file systems.

-In previous versions of MySQL, when a case-sensitive file system was in use, setting this variable to 1 on the slave and to a different value on the master could lead to replication failure.
+In previous versions of MySQL, when a case-sensitive file system was in use, setting this variable to 1 on the replica and to a different value on the source could lead to replication failure.
 This issue is fixed in MySQL 5.6.1.
 (Bug #37656)